I-PEX High-performance Compact Connector Used in Bat Research

 “We will make the next generation harness even lighter and more effective.”
 Mark Ernstberger, I-PEX

 For continued research in this invaluable field, success can be measured in traditional ways: technological progress, patents, practical applications and proven innovation.

 For Dr. Kloepper, her view on success includes something else: in addition to completing what would amount to groundbreaking research and industry applications, she wants people outside her field to understand the potential gains and become as excited about this research as she is.

-For the people of I-PEX Connectors, measuring success means continuing to provide state-of-the-art advancements that solve the needs of the technology industry, as well as providing highly customized solutions for people, companies and organizations that continue to reshape the way we will live.
+For the people of I-PEX, measuring success means continuing to provide state-of-the-art advancements that solve the needs of the technology industry, as well as providing highly customized solutions for people, companies and organizations that continue to reshape the way we will live.

 Learn more about Dr. Kloepper at www.laurakloepper.net.